-Using the RFCx Uploader
+Using the Arbimon Uploader

 Note: After you have uploaded files to the new site, you can choose which project they will be uploaded to.
 Additionally, if the files are for a site that you have already created in Arbimon, you can move the files to that site after the upload process has been completed.
-Reference Support Article 2.3-Merge Playlists.
+Reference Support Article Merge Playlists.

-5. The added files will remain in Prepared until you press start upload.
+5. The added files will remain in Preparing until you press Start Upload.
 In most circumstances, the Filename Format can be set to Auto-detect, but you can also choose Unix-Hex, File Header, or Custom.
 Auto-detect automatically detects several conventional filename formats, including formats used in AudioMoth devices, both the new and legacy unix time code formats.

 9. Navigate to the destination project and click on Data -> Sites and you'll see the site (containing the recordings) that was migrated from your personal project.
 If you click on Recordings, you'll find your new audio files here as well.

-Tip: The largest file that can be uploaded is 200Mb.
+The largest file that can be uploaded is 200Mb.
 Larger files should be split before uploading them.